bnb-chain/bnb-chain.github.io/docs/beaconchain/develop/api-reference/dex-api/ws-connection.md

 # WebSocket Connections

-The DEX exposes several data streams over standard WebSocket connections, which can be consumed by modern web browsers and server-side WebSocket libraries.
+Several data streams are exposed over standard WebSocket connections, which can be consumed by modern web browsers and server-side WebSocket libraries.

 - The base endpoint for mainnet is: **wss://dex.binance.org/api/**.
 - The base endpoint for testnet is: **wss://testnet-dex.binance.org/api/**.